ixofoundation/.github/profile/README.md

 Stay up to date with the latest developments by following us on Twitter or checking out our Blog.

-Let’s build the future of impact together!
+Let’s build the future of impacts together!